SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Pearson Correlation Coefficient ($$ r $$) {#r}
 {: .anchor }
 Correlation indicates the strength and direction of a linear relationship between two variables.
-The Pearson correlation coefficient, aka, the sample correlation coefficient, measures the linear dependency between the forecasted and observed values, and is defined as the ratio of the covariance of the variables to the product of their standard deviation:
+The Pearson correlation coefficient, aka, the sample correlation coefficient, measures the linear dependency between the forecasted and observed values.
+The Pearson correlation is unitless and is defined as the ratio of the covariance of the variables to the product of their standard deviation:

 $$ r = \frac{ \sum_{i=1}^n (F_i - \bar{F}) (O_i - \bar{O}) }{
 \sqrt{ \sum_{i=1}^n (F_i - \bar{F})^2} \times \sqrt{ \sum_{i=1}^n (O_i - \bar{O})^2 } } $$